griffio/sqldelight-postgres-trigger-function/README.md

 # SqlDelight 2.2.x Postgresql trigger support

-Experimental SqlDelight 2.2.x Postgresql Trigger support.
+* Experimental SqlDelight 2.2.x Postgresql Trigger support.

 Support for triggers is still experimental.

 See `src/main/sqldelight/griffio/migrations/V1__Initial_version.sqm` for all supported syntax.

-Best used with migration `.sqm` files.
+Best used with migration `.sqm` files as the ordering of statements is preserved.

-Triggers and Triggers functions are defined in the same `.sqm` file.
+Triggers and Triggers functions must be defined in the same `.sqm` file.

+* Syntax

 `CREATE OR REPLACE FUNCTION ...` and `CREATE OR REPLACE TRIGGER ...`